Parametric audio equalizer

 mat"p = genpath('/user/start/examples'); addpath(p);"

-The model consists of two main blocks: the equaliser itself, which includes 3 filtering blocks with filter coefficients at the upper level, and the discrete transfer function estimator.
-Figures below show the model and estimator settings.
+The model consists of two main blocks: the equalizer itself, which includes 3 filtering units with filter coefficients at the upper level, and the discrete transfer function estimator.
+The figures below show the appraiser's model and settings.

-If we consider each of the filters, they are implemented in the same way and include a discrete filter coefficient sampling unit and a biquadratic filter.
+If we consider each of the filters, they are implemented in the same way and include a discrete filter, a coefficient sampling unit, and a biquad filter.

-Now let us proceed to running and comparing the implementation of this model in Engee and Simulink.
+Now let's move on to the launch and comparison of the implementation of this model in Engee and Simulink.

-Let's take a look at the results of modelling in Engee:
+Let's look at the simulation results in Engee:

 function rum_model(NemeModel,Path_to_folder)